 I had Snapchat back in the day, like pre-2014.
 Then I deleted it when even though I had it set for only friends to Snapchat me, I was being sent porn videos from strangers.
-I have no issue with porn, but people were messaging me like “check out chinese adult videos” at really inappropriate times.
 If I want to watch adult videos, I’ll do so of my own accord.
 So, bye Felicia.

 Now Snapchat is just annoying to me.
 And sorry, but I’m not going to find a way to convince people that every second of my life is packed with excitement.
 It isn’t.
 I do boring stuff a lot.
 Like, write blog posts on my phone, read books and go poop.
 No one wants to see that.

 Google+, Stumbleupon, Reddit, Periscope, Linkedin.
 Just go away.